School Meals & Milk

 We have an extremely good take up of school meals here at Thurstonland First School.
 The meals are provided by Kirklees Catering Services.
 Children are also able to bring a packed lunch from home.

-Packed lunches should be healthy with no chocolate, sweets or fizzy drinks included and should not include nut products of any kind as we have two pupils with a nut allergy.
+Packed lunches should be healthy with no chocolate, sweets or fizzy drinks included and should not include nut products of any kind as we have pupils with a nut allergy.
 Please do not send hot food to school in flasks or other containers.

 We are also pleased to have been awarded the Healthy Schools Award.

 Please use the link below to view our current school menu: -

 The cost of a school meal is £2.55 per day as of September 2023 (£12.75 per week).

 Please remember to top up your dinner accounts regularly - it should always be in credit by at least one week's worth of meals

 You can top up weekly or half-termly (please work out the cost based on the number of days during the half-term when your child will have a school meal) or any amount over £12.75 can be paid using Parent Pay as long as the account is kept in credit.